fieldtrip/website/example/ssvep.md

 ![image](/static/img/example/ssvep.jpg@600)

 In the analysis, consider whether the frequency tagged (or steady state ) stimulus is
  1.  phase consistent over trials.
 If so, average and then do wavelet/mtmconvol/mtmfft, or time-domain regression.
 (In the example, each 4.56-s SSVEP trial has the same phase.)
  2.  not phase consistent across trials, but the phase of the stimulus is known.
 If so, Fourier decompose to get the complex representation, deal with single-trial phase differences, then average.
 (In the example, the onset of the rectangles is jittered relative to the onset of a SSVEP trial.
 Thus, the phase of the flashing rings varies between rectangle trials).
  3.  not phase consistent across trials, and the phase of the stimulus is not known.
 If so, Fourier decompose to get the power and average over trials.

 Furthermore, consider whether the cortical response
  1.  is assumed to be constant within the trial
  2.  changes over time within the trial

 Finally, consider whether the stimulation contains
  1.  a single frequency, as in a traditional SSVEP
  2.  a mixture of multiple frequencies, as in frequency tagging

 ### Using time-domain analysis

-{:.alert-danger}
+{% include markup/danger %}
 This section is still to be written.
+{% include markup/end %}

 ### Using frequency analysis

-{:.alert-danger}
+{% include markup/danger %}
 This section should be made specific to the example dataset.
+{% include markup/end %}

 ## Create and analyze a simulated steady-state dataset

 	fsample = 1000;
 	nsample = 100*fsample;

 	% start with a continuous representation of 100 seconds of data data.label = {'trigger', 'eeg'};
 	data.time = {(1:nsample)/fsample};
 	data.trial = {zeros(length(data.label), nsample)};

 	% add a trigger every 100ms
 	i = 100;
 	while i<nsample
 	  data.trial{1}(1,i) = 1;
 	  i = i + 100;
 	end

 	% create some sort of SSVEP signal data.trial{1}(2,:) = ft_preproc_bandpassfilter(data.trial{1}(1,:), fsample, [3 18], [], [], 'onepass');
 	data.trial{1}(2,:) = data.trial{1}(2,:) + 0.02*randn(size(data.trial{1}(2,:)));

 	% cut into one-second snippets
 	cfg = [];
 	cfg.length = 1;
 	data = ft_redefinetrial(cfg, data);

 	plot(data.time{1}, data.trial{1})
 	legend(data.label)

 	cfg = [];
 	cfg.method = 'mtmfft';
 	cfg.taper = 'hanning';
 	cfg.output = 'powandcsd';
 	cfg.foilim = [1 100];
 	freq = ft_freqanalysis(cfg, data);

 	plot(freq.freq, freq.powspctrm);
 	legend(freq.label)

 	% normalize the CSD for the power in the trigger sequence freq.crsspctrm = freq.crsspctrm ./ freq.powspctrm(1,:);

 	plot(freq.freq, abs(freq.crsspctrm));
 	xlabel('frequency (Hz)')
 	ylabel('phase-locked amplitude (a.u.)')